Govt to chart out evacuation plan for stranded seafarers in international waters: Mandaviya

 The minister has asked the shipliners and maritime bodies to provide the details of stranded Indian seafarers in the international waters.
 Mandaviya said the Shipping Ministry is also drawing a standard operating procedure (SOP) for easing out sign-on and sign-off process at the Indian ports.

-PTI on Sunday had reported that maritime bodies had sought the PMO and Shipping Ministry's intervention for bringing back stuck seafarers.
+PTI on Sunday had reported that maritime bodies had sought the Prime Minister's Office (PMO) and Shipping Ministry's intervention for bringing back stuck seafarers.
 With the Indian airspace remaining closed for domestic and international passenger flights, the maritime bodies have sought government intervention for devising a strategy to bring back such "essential supply workers".

 India is the second largest supplier of seafarers, after the Philippines.
 As per industry estimates, about one lakh seafarers are engaged in Indian and foreign flag cargo vessels across the globe.
 Presently, Indian seafarers are allowed to disembark at ports after following the standard operating procedures as specified by the Directorate General of Shipping.